The Unethical Side of Negotiation

 Welcome to the dark side!
 We are about to open the proverbial can of worms.
 This is not going to be a moralizing sermon, but you are going to be asked to look inside and find out where you stand.

-It's unlikely you lived thus far without being 'taken for a ride', or duped by someone.
+It’s unlikely you lived thus far without being ‘taken for a ride’, or duped by someone.
 Who has made it this far in life life without telling a lie?
-Even if it's only one of those little 'white lies', which many people accept as being socially acceptable.
-In the business world, there are those who readily take a Machiavellian approach of 'The end justifies the means.'
-Likewise, there are those individuals who relish describing the world of business as, 'the concrete jungle', or 'It's a dog eats dog world out there.'
-Such euphemisms truly challenge the notion of a civilized society, don't they?
+Even if it’s only one of those little ‘white lies’, which many people accept as being socially acceptable.
+In the business world, there are those who readily take a Machiavellian approach of ‘The end justifies the means.’
+Likewise, there are those individuals who relish describing the world of business as, ‘the concrete jungle’, or ‘It’s a dog eats dog world out there.’
+Such euphemisms truly challenge the notion of a civilised society, don’t they?

 These attitudes obviously persist today.
 They trickle down into our negotiations.
 Some people still employ unethical lying in negotiations at and away from the bargaining table.
 Business can be fiercely competitive, and a number of powerful influences can pressure well meaning negotiators to cross that fuzzy unethical line.
 So, let's see if we can offer some objective insights and consequences, when we find ourselves teetering on this topsy-turvy ethical line between right and wrong.